-CropWatch monitored countries together represent more than 80% of the production of maize, rice, wheat and soybean, as well as 80% of exports.
-Some countries were included in the list based on criteria of proximity to China (Uzbekistan, Cambodia), regional importance, or global geopolitical relevance (e.g., four of five most populous countries in Africa).
-The total number of countries monitored is "41 + 1," referring to 41 and China itself.
-For the nine largest countries-, United States, Brazil, Argentina, Russia, Kazakhstan, India, China, and Australia, maps and analyses may also present results for the first-level administrative subdivision.
+Overview Description "Forty six plus one" CropWatch monitored 47 countries together represent more than 80% of the production of maize, rice, wheat and countries to soybean, as well as 80% of exports.
+Some countries were included in the list based on criteria of proximity to China represent main (Uzbekistan, Cambodia), regional importance, or global geopolitical relevance (e.g., four of five most populous producers/exporters countries in Africa).
+The total number of countries monitored is "46 + 1," referring to 46 and China itself.
+For the and other key nine largest countries - United States, Brazil, Argentina, Russia, Kazakhstan, India, China, and Australia, maps and countries. analyses may also present results for the first-level administrative subdivision.
 The CropWatch agroclimatic indicators are computed for all countries and included in the analyses when abnormal conditions occur.
 Background information about the countries' agriculture and trade is available on the CropWatch Website, www.cropwatch.com.cn.